Part 1, The Buildup

 The Allies feared that the choice of Normandy was obvious – not without justification.
-Rommel, for one, suspected that the invasion would materialize in Normandy, as did Hitler, who had a premonition of the landings in Normandy.
-Rommel had envisioned two defensive belts along the coastline: three lines of narrow-band obstacles on the beaches covered by defensive units (which Eisenhower termed as a “one of the worst problems of the days”) and strongpoints up to five miles inland, but which were largely incomplete in several sectors, including at “Omaha.”
+Rommel, for one, suspected that the invasion would materialize in Normandy, as did Hitler, who had a premonition of the landings in this part of France.
+Consequently, Rommel envisioned two defensive belts along the coastline: three lines of narrow-band obstacles on the beaches covered by defensive units (which Eisenhower termed as a “one of the worst problems of the days”) and strongpoints up to five miles inland.
+But the belts were largely incomplete in several sectors, including at “Omaha.”
 However, the Germans had access to reserves.
 Of the 17 divisions based in southern France, most would be on their way to Normandy within a month, including three panzer divisions and one SS panzergrenadier division.

-These calculations rendered Churchill and Eisenhower visibly apprehensive in the days before the assault began.
-This coupled with bad weather strove to create more headaches.
+These calculations made Churchill and Eisenhower visibly apprehensive in the days before the assault began.
+The bad weather multiplied headaches.
 D-Day was originally intended to take place on June 5.
 But on June 1, the summer’s warm and sunny weather broke into a tumult of rain.
 Visibility was poor and heavy winds began to whip up five-foot swells in the English Channel.
 Then at 9.30 pm on June 4, Eisenhower called a meeting with his commanders, there RAF Group Captain James Stagg – the head of the RAF’s meteorological department – offered the supreme commander a glimmer of hope.
 Reports from weather ships indicated that a brief period of clear would begin from the early hours of June 6.

 “I would say go,” was Montgomery’s verdict.
 A final meeting was called at 4 am on the next day, June 5, and Eisenhower gave his consent, saying: “OK, let’s go.”